matteverett/pgdp_hurlo/README.md

 * [x] melancholly? -- sic.
 * [x] jarr? -- sic.
 * [ ] Scenes -- names, locations, numbering, page b
+* [ ] What to do with unnumbered pages?
+No page #?
+Make up roman numerals?
+* [ ] What to do with act/scene structure?
+Most acts don't start with a scene, except act 1, etc.

 ### Forum notes ###